dini-ag-kim/holding-ontology/holding.md

         rdfs:comment "Relates an item to a document which is partly exemplified by the item."@en ;
         rdfs:domain holding:Item ;
         rdfs:range holding:Document ;
+        rdfs:seeAlso rdai:containsItem ;
         owl:inverseOf holding:broaderExemplar .

 ## narrowerExemplar

 [narrowerExemplar]: #narrowerexemplar

-Relates an item to a document which is partly exemplified by the item.
+Relates a document to an item that is an exemplar of a part of the document.

     holding:narrowerExemplar a owl:ObjectProperty ;
         rdfs:label "narrower exemplar"@en ;
-        rdfs:comment "Relates an item to a document which is partly exemplified by the item."@en ;
+        rdfs:comment "Relates a document to an item that is an exemplar of a part of the document."@en ;
-        rdfs:domain holding:Item ;
+        rdfs:domain  holding:Document ;
-        rdfs:range holding:Document ;
+        rdfs:range holding:Item ;
+        rdfs:seeAlso rdai:containsItem ;
         owl:inverseOf holding:narrowerExemplarOf .

 ## narrowerExemplarOf

 [narrowerExemplarOf]: #narrowerexemplarof

-Relates a document to an item that is an exemplar of a part of the document.
+Relates an item to a document which is partly exemplified by the item.

     holding:narrowerExemplarOf a owl:ObjectProperty ;
         rdfs:label "narrower exemplar of"@en ;
-        rdfs:comment "Relates a document to an item that is an exemplar of a part of the document."@en ;
+        rdfs:comment "Relates an item to a document which is partly exemplified by the item."@en ;
-        rdfs:domain holding:Document ;
+        rdfs:domain holding:Item ;
-        rdfs:range holding:Item ;
+        rdfs:range holding:Document ;
+        rdfs:seeAlso rdai:containedInItem ;
         owl:inverseOf holding:narrowerExemplar .

 # Relation between Items and Services